 How well is the United Kingdom coping with the Covid-19 pandemic?

-Before sharing my observations, it is important to note that the UK does not have a Nation Brand strategy.
+Before sharing observations, it is important to note that the UK does not have a Nation Brand strategy.
 However, there’s well-developed tourism brand offers and strategies and an active “Visit Britain” marketing strategy.
 The Country has had an effective marketing strategy and associated campaign – the “Great Britain” campaign – which has promoted a large number of positive messages about what the government believes the Country does well and its strongest offers.
 And the recently created “ScotlandIsNow” brand promotion campaign is regarded as being effective in portraying its offer.

 How open is the government being about its actions and their impacts?